ddyjis/CMT212/Report.md

 ![](http://ww2.sinaimg.cn/large/006tNbRwgy1ff5jkxd3nej30pt0fa0tc.jpg)

 Users can select the vaccine from the dropdown menu and the corresponding graph will be plotted.
-I found it not effective enough as I think it would be better for user to select a particular vaccine before displaying first vaccine on the list.
+I found it not effective enough as I think it would be better for <u>user to select a particular vaccine</u> instead of automatically displaying the first vaccine on the list.
 This idea led to the final version of my visualisation.

 #### Final Visualisation